anu-dam/11-Note-Taker/README.md

 GIT Repository  https://anu-dam.github.io/11-Note-Taker

-# Project Description
+## Project Overview

-A note taker that allows you to input a title, body, and journal message.
-Built with Express, the backend is fully funtional.
+A note taker that allows you to input a title and journal message for future use.
+App is built with JavaScript Node-Express technologies.

 # User Story

-AS A a hard-working individual, I need an application that allows me to store notes in an organized way.
+Aa a hard-working individual, I need an application that allows me to store notes in an organized way to use in future.

-I WANT to be able to load the page and press start that will bring me to the notes page.
+Application will load the index page and press start that will bring user to the notes page where you can update all notes.

-I WANT to be able to input messages with Titles, and an option to delete my note when I choose.
+User need to input messages with Titles along with content, and an option to delete saved note when ever required.